WobberAB/Units-bcm2711/README.md

 ## Limitations

-1. **Raspberry Pi 3 and 4 only**: Code uses pigpiod, specific to Pi 3 and 4
+**Raspberry Pi 3 and 4 only**: Code uses pigpiod, specific to Pi 3 and 4 (bcm2835 & bcm2711 chipset only)
 ## License
 GPLv2